 The northern Italian roots of the Norfolk Street settlement were distinct from those of the larger Italian immigrant communities in Boston.
 Most who came to the North End were from the South, or Mezzogiorno, while many who came to north Dorchester were from the mountainous northern regions.
 Although Italy was unified in 1861, differences in language, food, and other cultural practices set the two groups apart.
 Not surprisingly, they tended to settle in separate clusters.

 Many of the northern Italians of Norfolk Avenue worked in construction.
-Giacomo (John) Varnerin, who arrived from Italy in the early 1890s, built a triple decker home at 321 Norfolk Avenue and started a business named J. Varnerin & Sons Construction.
+Giacomo (John) Varnerin, who arrived from Italy in the early 1890s, built a triple decker home at 321 Norfolk Avenue in 1894 and started a business named J. Varnerin & Sons Construction.
 The Rugos, also residents on this street, owned Rugo Construction, Inc. Ownership in business and real estate provided an opportunity for Italian immigrants to work through a shared culture.
 Varnerin employed tenants, immediate family, and relatives on Norfolk Avenue, thus his triple-decker as a vehicle for chain migration.
 The Duchini, Bardelli, Bossi, and Rugo families all lived on Norfolk Avenue in the early twentieth century, coming from the same region of northern Italy as the Varnerin family–indeed some were relatives or later intermarried.

 The changing occupations of the residents over the years suggest a degree of upward mobility.
 While the early male occupants were mainly laborers, bricklayers, and masons, the later generations became superintendents and managers.
 Women in this triple decker were mostly housewives, with a few clerks and telephone operators mixed in.
 The occupants of the building have changed over the years, starting out mainly Italian but becoming more varied by the middle of the twentieth century.